Are you meditating wrong? It’s a question we ask ourselves time and time again.

 Meditation is the art of attention.
 If you’re practicing mindfulness meditation, then these distractions and noises can actually be a blessing.
 They aren’t interruptions, but simply things you can pay attention to and watch pass, just like your thoughts.

-4. My Brain Isn’t Clear or Empty
+4. You Brain Isn’t Clear or Empty

-I’ll let you in on a little secret.
-It will never be clear or empty.
+Your mind will never be clear or empty.
 If you meditate on a regular basis you will develop a deeper understanding of your mind.

 But, it’s very rare that you’ll simply drop into a deep nothingness.
 States like these do come, and they also leave, just like the rest.